Are bedding plants good for the garden?

-The upshot being that most of these plants won’t last very long.
+The upshot is that most of these plants won’t last very long.
 To compensate for their short lifespans, bedding plants are designed to ‘live the life of a rock star’ i.e party hard and die young!

-Bedding plants provide us with loads fantastically coloured flowers.
+Bedding plants provide us with loads of fantastically coloured flowers.
 These are very often bred to be much larger than a plant could sustain naturally and the plant is designed to keep on going…right until the end.

-However, in order to ensure our little plants can ‘rock on all summer’ they do need rather a lot of attention, regular feeding, dead heading, plenty of water and protection from bugs and other nasty munching insects.
+However, in order to ensure our little plants can ‘rock on all summer’ they do need rather a lot of attention, regular feeding, deadheading, plenty of water and protection from bugs and other nasty munching insects.
 If we do all that religiously all spring and summer – then we can be rewarded with fabulous displays that look like this.